Updated 16 April 2019

 - The unsuitability of the proposed access (which includes widening Prospect Place, which many residents object to).

 - The inadequacy of the parking proposals, particularly for residents of Propect Place.

 - The potentially dangerous turning out of Prospect Place which has limited visibilty, due to neighbouring buildings, parked cars and the crest of a hill in Dorchester Road.

 - The precedent value, for the whole of the open space.

-Concrete has been laid on a segment of the Old Roman Road (the track that is a continuation of The Ridgeway).
-It has been put there by the owners of a field to the west of the track.
+In 2018 concrete was laid on a segment of the Old Roman Road (the track that is a continuation of The Ridgeway).
+It was put there by the owners of a field to the west of the track.
 They are not from the area, so it hasn’t been easy to talk to them – but they have said that they believe they have a right of vehicular access (the track is a public highway – left over from when it was the Weymouth/Dorchester road up to the early 19th century) and that the council refuse to improve the track.
 They said that the Highways Department had told them if they wanted the track improved they would have to do it themselves.
-They add that they originally wanted to lay concrete southward to join The Ridgeway but understand that local people would not be happy.
+They added that they originally wanted to lay concrete southward to join The Ridgeway but understand that local people would not be happy.
 Instead they have laid concrete uphill to join up with a track that runs from the old Dorchester Road to Bayard Dairy.

 The concrete is ugly and seems likely to increase the likelihood of the track becoming a ravine in wet weather.

 “The concrete has been laid without any consent or agreement of either Council [Dorset and Weymouth and Portland].